-At its core, this model formalizes a system where members assist one another with specific tasks to support mutual independence, while simultaneously garnering resources for professional care when individual needs surpass what cooperative members can provide.
+At its core, this model formalizes a system where members assist one another with specific tasks that enable other members to remain independently in their homes while simultaneously planning financially and logistically to hire and share professional caregivers when members' needs surpass what cooperative members can provide.

 Neighborhoods, apartment complexes, condominium complexes, co-housing communities, or sub-divisions are excellent places to form cooperative groups because of their natural geographic proximity and members’ familiarity with the environment.
-At the same time, cooperatives operate independent of the apartment building or condo complex in which they are located.

 Rather than staying in their existing homes, some people will create or join a cooperative in a specific location.
 One example is a farm-based co-op outside of Asheville, NC. on which members will build their respective homes on 3.5 acres of shared property.
 Members of that rural co-op will organize and operate in the same way as other Cooperatives for Vigorous Aging.